Physical activity epidemiology

 Physical activity epidemiology is the study, in human populations, of the frequencies, distributions, and dynamics of physical activity or inactivity.

 Physical activity is defined as any voluntary body movement requiring energy expenditure produced by skeletal muscles.
 Insufficient physical activity is defined as physical inactivity.
 Sufficient physical activity is defined as adults having at least 150 minutes of moderate physical activity, or at least 75 minutes of vigorous physical activity per week, or any combination of the two.
 Insufficient physical activity would hence be defined as the inability to meet the aforementioned WHO recommendations.
-Insufficient physical activity has been linked to prevention of several chronic diseases and premature deaths as compared to sufficient physical activity.
+Insufficient physical activity has been linked to several chronic diseases and premature deaths as compared to sufficient physical activity.